Ghost kitchens: Not quite as spooky as they sound!

 So, for many restaurants, the regular bricks-and-mortar model has become unprofitable and unviable.
 However, the rapid rise of food delivery and customers’ changing food consumption habits has shifted the landscape.
 Diners are becoming more and more comfortable with food delivery all the time.

 That’s where ghost kitchens come in and present an opportunity for independent restaurant and chain operators to do things a different way.

-Benefits of setting up a ghost kitchen
+What are the benefits of setting up a ghost kitchen?

 If you are an aspiring restaurateur, opening and operating an independent ghost kitchen can be significantly more affordable and profitable than owning a full-service restaurant.
 You can avoid all of the costs associated with front-of-house floor space, decor, furnishings and wait staff.